dwei30/web-scraper/README.md

 > **Note**: This script is specifically designed to work with [https://www.babymap.hk/](https://www.babymap.hk/explore/).
 If you wish to use this scraper on a different website, you will likely need to modify the script to account for differences in the website's structure and HTML elements.

-## Features

-- **URL Validation**: Ensures the input URL is valid before starting the scraping.
-- **Page Load Wait**: Waits for the page to load fully before extracting data.
-- **Error Handling**: Retries pages that fail to load within the specified timeout.
-- **CSV Output**: Outputs the scraped data to a CSV file for easy data handling.
-- **Multiple Page Handling**: Supports navigating through multiple pages if the site contains more job listings.

 ## Requirements

 Before running the script, ensure you have the following installed: